netdata/netdata/docs/tutorials/longer-metrics-storage.md

     memory mode = dbengine
 ```

-If `memory mode` is set to anything but `dbengine`, change it and restart Netdata.
-On Linux systems, we recommend
+If `memory mode` is set to anything but `dbengine`, change it and restart Netdata using the standard command for
-running `sudo service netdata restart`.
+restarting services on your system.
 You're now using the database engine!

 > Learn more about how we implemented the database engine, and our vision for its future, on our blog: [_How and why
 > we're bringing long-term storage to Netdata_](https://blog.netdata.cloud/posts/db-engine/).